Stuttgart - When to Visit

 December

-Snow is possible but not guaranteed; the big draw is the seven-week Christmas market.
+Snow is possible but not guaranteed.
+The big draw is the seven-week Christmas market.
 Expect frosty breath when you sip hot chestnut soup outside the Old Palace.

 High 5 °C/41 °F high